Chamour15/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12. 11-directories_permissions
     - A Shell script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.

+13. 12-directory_permissions
+    - A Shell script that creates a directory called **my_dir** with permissions 751 in the working directory.